andts/andts.github.io/content/posts/cdc-dms-kafka.md

 # Architecture

-{{ admonition(type="info", title="WIP", text="Note that this post is not just an exercise but comes from personal working experience, so some architectural decisions were preconditions that couldn't be changed.
+{{ admonition(type="info", title="Architecture", text="Note that this post is not just an exercise but comes from personal working experience, so some architectural decisions were preconditions that couldn't be changed.
 There are many ways such a pipeline could be implemented, but I will only be talking about what I had experience with.") }}
 The pipeline in this post is built in AWS using the following services: